 In 1973 the Founders Chapel and the Albert Parnell Memorial Window were dedicated.
 The chapel is located next to the sanctuary with an adjoining prayer garden.
 The large stained glass window was given by the Parnell family in memory of Albert Parnell, Sr.

 Sometime in the late 70s or early 80s, the Divinity Square quilt block stained glass at the front of the sanctuary was installed by the quilting club.
 (NOTE: History research of this piece is still in progress.)

 In the 1990's the Parnell and Kornmeier families donated the beautiful windows in the sanctuary in memory of Patricia Parnell Kornmeier.

 Fortunately our building was high and safe from the floods that were common in Branson's history.
 While the church was growing, the little town of Branson grew even more and became the popular tourist destination it is today.
 Many members of Branson Christian Church were active leaders in Branson as it grew.
 Ozark Mountain Christian Church was organized and is our sister church in Merriam Woods.
 In 2007, the church established the By the Way Thrift Shop in the annex building.
 The Thrift Shop has become an important ministry for our church.
 It is run by volunteers who address some of the physical and spiritual needs of our community.

-On February 29, 2012 a tornado hit Branson and damaged the roof and east wall of the building.
-The rock wall and roof have been repaired and the landscaping is better than ever before with a new donated Butterfly Artwork centerpiece and Meditation Garden with benches in the front of the Fellowship Hall.
+On February 29, 2012 a tornado hit Branson, damaging the roof and east wall of the building as well as the large cross and awning.
+The rock wall and roof have been repaired and the landscaping is better than ever.
+Sit and relax on the bench in our Meditation Garden and enjoy the beautiful butterfly sculpture designed by one of our members.
+Relax long enough and you will enjoy the sounds of our carillon bells that sound off every fifteen minutes and ring out the time on the hour.
 We are proud of our historic church and want it to be a welcoming place to all as we proclaim God's love.